inubot-scripters/rspeer-scriptforge-manual/README.md

 - Mule or sell configured loot.
 - React to local player state such as moving, animating, health, combat, skull, teleblock, poison, or prayer.

+While this is what it's best for, it can do much more and it's possible to write full quest or boss scripts with it

 ## How Scripts Are Saved

 In the script config, you choose a `Script file`.